allanmviana/allanmviana/README.md

 [<img src="https://github.com/allanmviana/allanmviana/blob/main/img/Slide2.PNG" width="20px">](https://medium.com/@allanmviana)

 ## What you will find here
-I'm not a full time programmer.
-I'm interessed in analising data to better understand the world.
 Here you will find some small projects I've worked  (some serious and others just for fun).

 ## What I'm trying to achieve
 I am learning Python to improve my data and business analysis.
 I really like business innovations and new tech products.
 In general, my analysis are about things I'm just curious about